itucsdb1938/itucsdb1938/docs/source/developer/member2.rst

 marketplace_add: If usertype is 1 (admin) page opens, otherwise app redirects for homepage.
 For GET request, page loads with template.
 If request if POST, MarketPlace object will be crated and MarketPlace_add function will be called.

 marketplace_list: If usertype is 1 (admin) page opens, otherwise app redirects for homepage.
 For GET request, page loads with template.
-If request is POST there are 3 options.
+If request is POST there are 4 options.
 If Submit button is used for POST request, app calls MarketPlace_select function from *forms.py* and lists them.
 If Edit button is used for POST request app redirects page for marketplace_edit.
 If Delete button clicked for POST request, MarketPlace_delete is called from *forms.py*.
+Since template of that page does not contain Hompage button as form element, it is just a junk code.

 marketplace_edit: If usertype is 1 (admin) page opens, otherwise app redirects for homepage.
 For GET request, page loads with information of given marketid.
 If Submit button is used for POST request MarketPlace_edit function will be called from *forms.py*.
 Since template of that page does not contain Hompage button as form element, it is just a junk code.